Jewish heraldry: Pre-Enlightenment

 About 200 years later, several influential Jewish French families adopted the heraldic tradition of official familial seals.
 Like the early 14th century seal of Kalonymos bar Todros HaNasi, the leader of the Jewish community in Narbonne, France, who used a lion rampant to represent him and his family.
 He adopted this symbolism to represent his connection to the Davidic line, thus setting the precedent of the Lion of Judah as a common Jewish heraldic charge.
 Another example is the arms of the wealthy Jew "Samuel of Venice", which a 1383 manuscript describes as "per fess a lion issuant and a fess wavy".
 A number of Jews also used a Jew's Hat on their arms.
 One amusing example is the seal of a German-Jewish man named "Byfegin of Koblenz" (1397) who bears a lion rampant "crowned" with a Jew's hat.
 Additionally, several Jewish Heraldic achievements were those of the Jewish community of a city: early 13th-century examples in France show that the Jews of Paris used an eagle rising on a semis of fleurs-de-lys.
+Later, following the edict of 1696, some Jewish families were assigned coats of arms for tax purposes.

 Coat of Arms (Printer's Mark) of Immanuel Benveniste, Amsterdam, 17th century.